Denise Polk, Ph.D.

 Office: Wayne Hall 234

-Denise M. Polk, Ph.D. holds the rank of Full Professor in the Department of Communication Studies.
-Dr. Polk's teaching and research areas focus mainly in the areas of interpersonal communication, work-family integration, conflict resolution, and health communication.
-She has focused mostly on marital, dating, and family relationships and has been able to integrate the area of health into her research with studies surrounding Alzheimer's disease.
+Denise M. Polk, Ph.D. is a Professor in the Department of Communication and Media.
+Dr. Polk's teaching and research areas focus mainly on interpersonal communication, work-family integration, conflict resolution, and health communication where she mostly focuses on marital, dating, and family relationships.